mou7866/CurrentAccountMicroService/README.md

 For this project, I have used the best practice design for SOLID, CQRS and inward dependencies.
 All user authentication has been developed on the API but not implemented on the UI.
 A simple diagram is on draw.io: https://drive.google.com/file/d/1rVOUa7RDnhRuGRTtckdUKVHI-aApMElv/view?usp=sharing

+The unit tests that have been developed:
+- All mapped objects have been tested
+- The command query for the Get transaction history

 ### Domain